-Will be presented at the AI Innovation Summit in Seattle, WA in mid-October
+Presented at the 2025 AI Innovation Summit in Seattle, WA

 Being "All In!" requires an equitable system purposefully designed to see and support all students.
 In this session, hear how North Kitsap School District, at both the district and school level, is breaking down systemic barriers and using academic, social and emotional, and climate and culture data to build an MTSS system that creates a sense of safety and belonging, is inclusive and provides equitable access to support.